AhmetZamanis/KaggleStoreSales/ReportPart1.md

   time domain to the frequency domain, used in many fields such as engineering and music.

-  - In our case, we’ll try to model the seasonality waves in our data with FFT.
-We’ll include an exponential trend to try and account for the slope change in 2015.
+  - In our case, we’ll try to extrapolate the seasonality waves in our data with FFT.
+The model will first perform detrending with an exponential trend, to try and account for the slope change in 2015.

 - Exponential smoothing uses exponentially weighted moving averages to make predictions.
 The EMA gives more weight to recent observations,